Detector simulations

 Source: http://mathworld.wolfram.com/SpherePointPicking.html

-This fuction does not account for attenuation due to the extra path length, nor for the reduced effective surface of the detectors due to the angle.
+This function does not account for attenuation due to the extra path length, nor for the reduced effective surface of the detectors due to the angle.
 CORSIKA simulated showers already contain the atmospheric attenuation and precise positions for each particle.

 Parameters: